You guys, homemade flatbread! And it’s so easy and delicious.

 - Enjoy immediately, or let cool completely and store in a well-sealed bag or container up to 3 days (though best when fresh).

 *Recipe loosely adapted from Food Network.

-This post is sponsored by Bob’s Red Mill, though all opinions remain our own.
+We no longer accept sponsored content, but this post was originally sponsored by Bob’s Red Mill, though all opinions remain our own.
 We love this brand and the integrity of its products.
 Thank you for supporting the brands that support Minimalist Baker.